aartaka/stumpwm-config/README.md

 # My StumpWM config

+UPDATE: I've moved to EXWM, so this repo will not be updated.
+I'll keep it there to not make it vanish into non-existence.

 This is the repo with my chaotic customisations of StumpWM.
 Although it's chaotic and long, there are two parts that I plan to enhance and move to separate contrib files.
 Until this happens, this README will contain explanation and documentation for these two contributions: `definition` command and `binwarp` mouse-replacing mode.

 ## definition